Kitt Nelson

-Kitt Edward Nelson (born 12 January 2005) is an English footballer who plays as a midfielder for EFL Championship side Preston North End.
+Kitt Edward Nelson (born 12 January 2005) is an English footballer who plays as a midfielder for NIFL Premiership club Linfield on loan from EFL Championship side Preston North End.

+Personal life

+Nelson was born in Burnley, Lancashire and raised in nearby Barrowford, attending St Thomas C.E.
+Primary School in the town and later Clitheroe Royal Grammar School.
+His father, Matt Nelson, is the lead vocalist in the English indie band Milltown Brothers.

 Career

 Preston North End

 As a youth player, Nelson joined the youth academy of Preston North End at under-9's level, and on 28 July 2023, Nelson signed his first professional contract at Deepdale; which runs until the summer of 2025.

 On 3 February 2025; having featured for Preston during pre-season and then being named on the first team bench on four occasions during the campaign, Nelson signed a new deal with the Lilywhites until the summer of 2028.

-Workington (loan)
+Workington loan

 On 30 September 2023, Nelson joined Northern Premier League side Workington on a youth loan deal originally until 28 October, and on 11 December 2023; his loan deal was extended until the end of the season.
 He went onto make 27 appearances for The Reds, scoring four times in the process.